 An investigation of the essence of simplicity must necessarily get involved with the psychology of human-machine interaction.
 Why do we display such a strong proclivity to regarding technology as an externally imposed authority, to condemning or venerating it?…If we merely equate simplicity with simplification and reduction, simply let the technology become “invisible”, we not only manifest our inability to even recognize the type and extent of the technological deployment

 This post on the excellent signal vs. noise blog illustrates how one can lose their way when trying to simplify.
-Lean and other management improvement folks can learn a lot about eliminate non-value added steps, clean design, simplifying systems to improve performance… from this blog.
+Lean and other management improvement folks can learn a lot about eliminating non-value added steps, clean design, simplifying systems to improve performance… from this blog.
 The examples are mainly relating to software development from a true understanding of lean thinking (though I don’t have any evidence they are familiar with the Toyota Production System or lean tools/concepts).

 If the authors were not software developers they could be lean consultants.
 Their focus is on designing interfaces that allow people to work effectively on computers – similar, I think, to designing factories to let people work effectively.